Overview

 prep

-: Execute computation (often LLM calls), cannot access memory directly.
+: Execute computation (often LLM calls), cannot access memory directly.post

 : Process results, write to shared store, and trigger next actions